aadib12/PlacementPortal/README.md

 ## 👥 Contributors

-- Tanish Chowdhury
 - Aadi Bhardwaj

 ## 🙏 Acknowledgments

 - Django and React communities for excellent documentation
 - SendGrid and Cloudinary for reliable services

-## 📞 Support

-For issues and questions, please open an issue on GitHub or contact [tanish.chowdhury0310@gmail.com]

 ---